-Welding Discontinuities – Do you know that no matter how you try to keep things in order, but in the end, a mistake will still happen?
+Welding Defects – Do you know that no matter how you try to keep things in order, but in the end, a mistake will still happen?
 For example when you casually drive to your campus or workplace, no matter how often you check your car’s condition, in one of those days your car will experience a malfunction.

 Either your tire blew out or transmission malfunction or even external disturbance like crashes and getting a ticket from patrolling police officer.
 It seems like there’s a force of nature that intervenes to turn things into disorder or chaos.
 If you think so, know that you’re not wrong.

-This nature’s behavior is called entropy, a behavior that requires us to put extra effort to negate the tendency of things from its disorder state and keeping it in order.
+This nature’s behavior is called entropy, a behavior that requires us to put extra effort to negate the tendency of things from their disorder state and keeping it in order.
 That’s why you have to regularly check your car and bring that extra tire everywhere you go.

 The same force of nature also applies to weld.
 As a welder, you really want to weld a sound weld.
-A sound weld means that there’s uniformity (with a very little variation tolerance) everywhere you see, either on weld surface or in sub-surface.
+A sound weld means that there’s uniformity (with a very little variation tolerance) everywhere you see, either on weld surface or on sub-surface.

 Now, this non-uniform phenomenon is what we call as discontinuity.
 So what’s discontinuity and how to avert the forming of discontinuities during welding?
 This article will give you a clear definition of discontinuity itself that will surely help you as a welder.

-What is Discontinuity?
+What is Welding Defects ?

-- Reparable Discontinuity
+- Reparable Discontinuity.

 As the name implies, discontinuity under this category is considered harmless to the material that a simple repair action would solve the problem.
 Most of the mechanical damage such as; scratch, dent, and even surface corrosion falls under this category with the exception a huge dent because you somehow find a way to drop a huge concrete block on it.
-While welding discontinuities such as; porosity, slag inclusion, and undercut can either called discontinuity or defect.
+While welding discontinuities such as; porosity, slag inclusion, and undercut can either called discontinuity or defects.

 Even when this type of discontinuity is highly tolerated.
 It is wise for you to always avoid it to train your mind to give your best when doing something.
 So when the time comes for you to handle a job with stricter regulation on discontinuity, you’ll be ready.

-- Irreparable Discontinuity
+- Irreparable Discontinuity.